dewitt4/Cloud-Custodain/README.rst

 Features
 ########

-- Comprehensive support for AWS services and resources (> 100), along with 400+ actions and 300+ filters to build policies with.
+- Comprehensive support for AWS services and resources with a rich library of actions and filters to build policies with.
 - Supports arbitrary filtering on resources with nested boolean conditions.
 - Dry run any policy to see what it would do.
-- Automatically provisions AWS Lambda functions, AWS Config rules, and Cloudwatch event targets for real-time policies.
+- Automatically provisions serverless functions and event sources ( AWS CloudWatchEvents, AWS Config Rules, Azure EventGrid, GCP AuditLog & Pub/Sub, etc)
-- AWS Cloudwatch metrics outputs on resources that matched a policy
+- Cloud provider native metrics outputs on resources that matched a policy
-- Structured outputs into S3 of which resources matched a policy.
+- Structured outputs into cloud native object storage of which resources matched a policy.
 - Intelligent cache usage to minimize api calls.
-- Battle-tested - in production on some very large AWS accounts.
+- Battle-tested - in production on some very large cloud environments.
-- Supports cross-account usage via STS role assumption.
-- Supports integration with custom/user supplied Lambdas as actions.
+- Supports multi-account/subscription/project usage.
-- Supports both Python 2.7 and Python 3.6 (beta) Lambda runtimes

 Links
 #####